drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64 and Windows-arm64.<br>
 It may support RetroAchievements.
 Please check on the [RetroAchievements Website](https://retroachievements.org/downloads).<br>
 Emulator documentation can be found on [DuckStation Repository](https://github.com/stenzek/duckstation).<br>
-Emulator may need BIOS or system files to work.
+Emulator may need BIOS or system files to work.<br>
+You can download this emulator on the [Official Website](https://github.com/stenzek/duckstation).

 .